Latest Advocacy Needs

 The overwhelming majority of evangelical Christians—along with most Americans overall, including majorities of Republicans, Democrats, and Independents—want Congress to provide permanent protections for “Dreamers,” young immigrants brought as children to the U.S.

 The only way for Dreamers to ultimately have stability is for Congress to pass a permanent legislative solution.
-In February 2023, the bipartisan Dream Act of 2023 was introduced into the Senate.
-Our elected officials are much more likely to vote for this solution if they are convinced that their constituents see it as a priority.
+In February 2023, the bipartisan Dream Act of 2023 was introduced into the Senate, in fact over 20 versions of the Dreamers act have been introduced since 2001.
+Our elected officials are much more likely to finally pass this solution if they are convinced that their constituents see it as a priority.

 Ask your Members of Congress today to stand up for Dreamers, passing legislation that would allow immigrants brought to the U.S. as children to receive permanent protections to live and work here without fears of deportation.